 Blended Outsourcing: Enhancing Business Efficiency and Innovation

-Since the market changes fast and companies need to adapt to changes faster than ever before, there is a need for strategies to enhance efficiency, drive innovation, and maintain competitive edges.
+Since the market changes fast and companies need to adapt to changes faster than ever, strategies need to enhance efficiency, drive innovation, and maintain competitive edges.
 Outsourcing has been around for quite some time and is one strategy to get qualified staff at a lower cost.
-However, there are disadvantages such as reduced in-house knowledge, cultural challenges, communication problems, time differences, dependence on suppliers and reduced control.
+However, disadvantages include reduced in-house knowledge, cultural challenges, communication problems, time differences, dependence on suppliers and reduced control.
 To resolve these challenges, one practical approach that has gained prominence is blended outsourcing.
 This model merges the strengths of internal and external teams, creating a synergistic partnership that can lead to remarkable business outcomes.

-In Sweden we have a long term partnership with Epical Group, with whom we jointly offer blended outsourcing to clients in Sweden.
-In the UK we have a few partners we have worked together with on demand.
+We have a long-term partnership with Epical Group in Sweden, with whom we jointly offer blended outsourcing to clients in Sweden.
+In the UK, we have worked with a few partners on demand.

 The Concept of Blended Outsourcing

-Blended outsourcing is a strategic model that involves collaborating with an outsourcing partner while maintaining an active role for the in-house team.
-Unlike traditional outsourcing, where complete project responsibilities are handed off to an offshore party, blended outsourcing ensures that the team is made up with some local native people who work near the end-customer and collaborate with other team members located in the offshore outsourcing company.
+Blended outsourcing, which is also called Distributed Development, is a strategic model that involves collaborating with an outsourcing partner while maintaining an active role for the in-house team.
+Unlike traditional outsourcing, where complete project responsibilities are handed off to an offshore party, blended outsourcing ensures that the team comprises some local native people who work near the end customer and collaborate with other team members located in the offshore outsourcing company.
 This collaboration allows for a more integrated approach, combining both groups’ unique strengths and insights.

 Advantages of Blended Outsourcing